Black Sesame Bubble Tea

 Recipe Notes

-Warm tapioca balls means they’ll be soft and perfectly chewy.
+Warm tapioca balls are soft and perfectly chewy.

 Boba shouldn’t be made ahead.